 We have all thought about being wealthy and rich, and what we would do if we had enough money to fund all our desires and take care of loved ones.
-However, how can you get rich?
-In reality there are only a few ways to do so and here I look at the main paths on how anyone ever gets rich.
+In reality however there are only a few ways to truly get rich.
+Discussed below are the main paths on how anyone ever gets rich.
 They are in order, from the quickest path to becoming rich/wealthy to the slowest and most likely path.

-Luck: As the saying goes, “I’d rather be lucky than good.”
-Think: winning the lottery; winning a slots jackpot in Vegas; big inheritance; being born into a family fortune; winning a big legal settlement.
+As the saying goes, “I’d rather be lucky than good.”
+Think winning the lottery; winning a slots jackpot in Vegas; big inheritance; being born into a family fortune; winning a big legal settlement.
 The flip side is being in the right place at the right time—by choice perhaps, but with lots of luck.
-Think: an intelligent but lucky stock pick (Apple when it was $5); an intelligent but lucky job choice (company goes IPO).
+Think an intelligent but lucky stock pick (Apple when it was $5); an intelligent but lucky job choice (company goes IPO).